-Nikki Bridle Chief Executive
+Nikki Bridle Chief Executive Ellen Forson Leader of the Council

 General

 Elements of the remuneration report are subject to audit, throughout the report the relevant sections have been noted as audited where applicable.
 The other sections of the Remuneration Report have been reviewed by Audit Scotland as detailed in the Independent Auditor's Report.
 The results presented in the tables comprising Clackmannanshire Council's Remuneration Report for 2021/22 reflect the following contextual factors: